-Gas discharge tubes and other spark gap devices act as transient suppression devices by conducting electrical currents to ground, effectively creating a short circuit.
+Gas discharge tubes and other spark gap devices act as transient suppression devices by conducting electrical currents to the ground, effectively creating a short circuit.
 In the case of a high-voltage spike, the normally non-conductive gasses (or air in the case of a simple spark gap with exposed electrodes) become ionized allowing for electrical current to be conducted through the gap between the terminals of the device.
 GDTs take a relatively long time to trigger compared to other transient voltage suppressors.
-It is not uncommon for a GDT or sparks gap to allow pulses of 500V or more to pass through unsuppressed before the current is conducted to ground via the ionized gas/air between electrodes.
+It is not uncommon for a GDT or sparks gap to allow pulses of 500V or more to pass through unsuppressed before the current is conducted to the ground via the ionized gas/air between electrodes.
 Gas Discharge Tubes are more commonly used in slower rise time surge transients such as an AC mains surge.

 Thyristor Surge Protection Device (TSPD)

-Thyristor surge protection devices (sometimes referred to Silicon Controlled Rectifier or SCR) are related to transient voltage suppression diodes though they can be viewed as having characteristics similar to a spark gap or gas discharge tube but can operate must faster.
-After triggering, the low clamping voltage allows large currents surge to flow while limiting heat dissipation in the device.
+Thyristor surge protection devices (sometimes referred to as Silicon Controlled Rectifier or SCR) are related to transient voltage suppression diodes though they can be viewed as having characteristics similar to a spark gap or gas discharge tube but can operate must faster.
+After triggering, the low clamping voltage allows large currents to surge to flow while limiting heat dissipation in the device.

 When designing a product it is important to choose the right surge protection device.
 In many cases, several components will be required to be used in conjunction with each other to ensure your device is protected against electrical surge phenomena.

-A good place to start to looking for surge components and other EMC related useful components is Wurth Elektronik.
+A good place to start looking for surge components and other EMC related useful components is Wurth Elektronik.